QuantumGorilla/QuantumGorilla/README.md

 - ⚡  I'm a enthusiast of videogames, web, networks and physics.
 - 🎼  Amateur musician, likes to play guitar, ukelele, bass and percussion.
 - 🌐  Advanced level in english and basic level of italian, spanish native speaker.
-- 👾  8th semester student of System engineering and computer sciences at Universidad del Norte.
+- 👾  Student of System engineering and computer sciences at Universidad del Norte.

 <!--Languages i use-->
 <div align="center">